agile-learning-institute/stage0/README.md

 # [stageZero](https://agile-learning.institute/stagezero)

-stageZero is the software platform that is developed, and supported by members from the [Agile Learning Institute](https://agile-learning.institute).
+stageZero is a software platform that uses Artificial Inelegance and Human Centered Design techniques to capture design specifications in a technology agnostic manner, and then combines those specifications with a set of technology specific templates to generate 80% of an MVP in hours instead of weeks.
 The name comes from rocketry, where stage Zero is the launch-pad that launches stage one.
-The software platform helps to launch new products, features, or microservices.
+The stage0 software platform helps to launch new products, features, or services.

-- See [here](./specifications/stageZero.md) for stageZero design documentation
+# Status
-- See [here](https://github.com/orgs/agile-learning-institute/repositories?q=stageZero&type=all) for a list of active repositories
+It's still early days, and this is more of an idea than code.
+The specificationSchemas folder contains schema's that describe specification document structures.
+There are sample specification files in the specificationSample folder.
+The [stageZero-repo-processor](https://github.com/agile-learning-institute/stageZero-repo-processor) is a Proof of Concept implementation of the code generation features.

-## Before Contributing
+The [mongoSchemaManager](https://github.com/agile-learning-institute/mongoSchemaManager) product is also a proof of concept for managing schemas.
+Stage0 will probably implement a new version of that tool that leverages repo-processor features, so it will be in python.

-Since GitHub does not have the concepts of folders to organize repositories, we are using a naming convention to make it easy to find related code.
-All stageZero repositories should be created in the agile-learning-institute organization.
-The repositories should follow this convention ```stageZero-[service]-[element]``` where service is a service boundry name such as profile, partner, search, etc. and element is one of ```ui | api | db```. for example ```stageZero-profile-ui``` would contain a Single Page WebApp, that uses the ```stageZero-profile-api``` api, with test data from ```stageZero-profile-db```.
-Also note that these names are technology agnostic, but the code deployed within a project should be a specific implementation. (i.e. stageZero-search-api could be in any language, but should implemented in only one) - This is a topoic still open for discussion.
+We will have a Design Thinking Facilitator AI Persona, or at least one of them.
+We might also have a scribe persona that observes only and harvests design specifications.
+We might also have prompts for different design thinking activities, maybe the same person with a different prompt goal.
+I've captured some initial ideas about engineered prompts in [genPrompts](./genPrompts/)